simonhw/gardening-services/README.md

 </details>

-If the user clicks the delete button, a confirmation modal is displayed informing them that the delete action cannot be undone.
+If the user clicks the delete button, a confirmation modal is displayed, informing them that the delete action cannot be undone.
 A cancel button will close the modal without deleting the review.

 <details><summary>The Delete Confirmation Modal for reviews.</summary>